kirkmadera/forge-framework-docs/quick-start/module-example.md

 # A Basic Module Example

-We will build an HelloWorld module.
+We will build a HelloWorld module.
 This is the minimum required to create a Forge module.

 ## Inform the Application